CreoDAMO/SpiralParserEngine/replit.md

 1. **File Management**: Users can create, edit, and manage SpiralScript files through the IDE
 2. **Parsing Pipeline**: Files are parsed using the SpiralScript parser to generate AST and metrics
-3. **Trust Generation**: Complex mathematical proofs and quantum simulations generate Trust Units
+3. **Trust Generation**: Complex mathematical proofs and quantum processing generate Trust Units
-4. **Quantum Operations**: Users can create and simulate quantum circuits with custom gates
+4. **Quantum Operations**: Users can create and execute quantum circuits with custom gates
 5. **Real-time Updates**: UI updates reflect changes in trust balance, file content, and parsing results

 ## External Dependencies